Thieves use different methods to steal cars - from traditional breaking and entering to keyless theft.

 - GPS jamming device

-Using these two systems in conjunction tricks the car into thinking the key is closer than it is, which means the car can be unlocked, started and driven away.
+Using these systems in tandem tricks the car into thinking the key is closer than it is, which means the car can be unlocked, started and driven away.

-Criminals can buy the equipment they need for this for as little as £100, which perhaps explains why it is a growing problem.
+Criminals can buy the equipment they need for this for as little as £100, which perhaps explains why it's a growing problem.

-If you block the signal from the key, you stand a good chance of protecting your car from this type of theft.
+If you block the signal from the key, you stand a good chance of protecting your car from keyless car theft:

-Some keyless systems now come with an idle or sleep mode.
-Failing that, storing your keys in a metal container will block the signal.
+- Some keyless systems now come with an idle or sleep mode.

 Make sure that any entry to your house is properly locked and secured – this might help to stop criminals at the first hurdle.